 You’ll find these water-saving ideas from ordinary Capetonians – at universities and schools, in their homes and neighbourhoods – interesting

 Here’s is what ordinary Capetonians have been doing – at universities and schools, in their homes and neighbourhoods – to come up with new ways to save water.
 We hope that you keep innovating despite Day Zero being pushed beyond 2019 and dam levels rising.
-Read about the water situation in Cape Town today (VIDEO).
+Read about water in Cape Town today.

 Cape Town is coming out of a freak three years of drought and residents have been coming up with ínteresting and innovative ways to avoid Day Zero, when our dam levels are so low that water will have to be rationed and to create a more water-conscious city.